Beyond the Failures: Rethinking Foundation Models in Pathology: Etiology of the FM Limitations and the Path Forward

-\textbf{The Myth of the Universal Model -- } According to the \emph{No Free Lunch theorem} \cite{wolpert2002no}, no single model excels across all problems.
+\textbf{The Myth of the Universal Model -- } According to the \emph{No Free Lunch theorem}, no single model excels across all problems.
 Expecting one FM to generalize to all organs and cancers ignores pathology’s heterogeneity.
 Benchmarks reveal wide organ-dependent performance swings, underscoring the limits of universal architectures.
+The \underline{path forward} is to reconsider our assumptions about foundation models in medicine and acknowledge that some degree of specialization during training may be necessary to align AI models more tightly with histopathology—without sacrificing organ- or subtype-level generalization.

 \textbf{Architectural Excess and Occam’s Razor -- } Modern foundation models (FMs) often pursue ever-greater depth and parameter scaling without demonstrable performance benefits.
-In line with Occam’s Razor \cite{piasini2025occam}, progress in pathology AI may instead depend on leaner, domain-structured architectures that embody the hierarchical and contextual organization of biological tissues, thereby enhancing both interpretability and generalization.
+In line with Occam’s Razor, progress in pathology AI may instead depend on leaner, domain-structured architectures that embody the hierarchical and contextual organization of biological tissues, thereby enhancing both interpretability and generalization. \underline{Moving forward}, we must re-internalize a simple truth: bigger is not always better.

-\textbf{Lack of Domain-Specific Innovation -- } Many pathology foundation models (FMs) are direct adaptations of general-purpose frameworks such as CLIP, DINO, or MAE, retrained or fine-tuned with pathology data.
+\textbf{Lack of Domain-Specific Innovation -- } When we focus on architectural choices, input representations, and inductive biases, many pathology foundation models (FMs) are direct adaptations of general-purpose frameworks such as CLIP, DINO, or MAE, retrained or fine-tuned with pathology data.
 However, few incorporate domain-specific mechanisms such as magnification awareness, stain-invariant representations, or morphology-aware pretext tasks, resulting in methodological stagnation and limited engagement with the underlying biological domain \cite{li2025survey}.
 Despite the unique multi-scale and heterogeneous nature of tissue images, no major advances have been introduced in model topology, input preparation, or loss formulation to explicitly tailor foundation models to the structural and semantic characteristics of histopathology.

-\textbf{Data Deficit and Scaling Limits -- } CLIP was trained on 400 million image–text pairs; no pathology dataset approaches that scale.
-Even the largest multi-institutional archives offer fewer than one million WSIs, fragmented and inconsistently labeled.
-Privacy constraints exacerbate scarcity, capping the value of foundation-scale pretraining.
+The \underline{future} will arrive sooner once we stop following mainstream AI trends and start inventing specifically for medicine.